 & YOUTH POLICY

-As with European curriculum, the objective of Primary education is to develop children’s ability to read and write – In Azerbaijan, to compute has now become a large initiative, and to teach initial information about society, nature, the elements of logical thinking, aesthetics and other qualities.
+As with European curriculum, the objective of Primary education is to develop children’s ability to read and write.
+In Azerbaijan, learning I.T. is also an important initiative in primary schools.
+Additionally, primary schools teach initial information about society, nature, the elements of logical thinking, aesthetics and other qualities.
 Education starts at the age of six and works through a state curriculum of learning.

 General Secondary Education